-Some Examples of Appropriate Referrals to the Emergency Department
+Some Examples of Appropriate Referrals to PIRC or the Emergency Department

-- Guardian has an acute safety concern and/or requests an ED evaluation (Guardian may speak with PIRC directly). - Recent/immediate suicide attempt. - Youth has Plan/Intent/Means. - Youth is unwilling to discuss suicidality or to state that they will be safe. - Medical concern (possible ingestion, etc.) - Provider does not feel capable to assess for safety or to complete crisis plan. - Your instincts tell you the youth is at risk for suicide and other social or environmental dynamics are or concern for safety.
+- Guardian has an acute safety concern and/or requests an ED evaluation (Guardian may speak with PIRC directly). - Recent/immediate suicide attempt. - Youth has Plan/Intent/Means. - Youth is unwilling to discuss suicidality or to state that they will be safe. - Medical concerns (possible ingestion, deep cuts, etc.) - Provider or guardian instincts show concern that the youth is at imminent risk. - Additional social or environmental dynamics increase risk factors already present.

-Crisis Management Plan or Call PIRC/ Emergency Department?
+Safety Plan or Call PIRC/ Emergency Department?

-The next Breakout sessions focus on determine whether Crisis Management Planning is appropriate or a referral to PIRC.
+The next Polling Question focuses on determining whether Safety Planning is appropriate or a referral to PIRC.
 You will consider answers to the C-SSRs and Protective Factors to make your determination.